Incredible Stories Behind the Celebrities That Made the Riviera

 She is also responsible for the birth of the most famous beach club of them all, Club 55, when, during filming, her director husband Vadim mistook a beach shack for a café and sent Bardot over to buy some food for the film crew.
 The husband and wife who owned the shack kindly agreed to cook them some food, and so Club 55 was born.

 Sadly, Brigitte Bardot has had a tumultuous personal life of failed marriages, depression, and suicide attempts.
-She hated the limelight and after being nearly mobbed by fans while shopping in a St Tropez boutique, she retreated to the La Madrague villa she had bought in 1958 and became a relative recluse, only coming out to speak for animal rights and against immigration.
+She hated the limelight and, after being mobbed by fans whenever shopping in a St Tropez, she stepped back from the public eye at the height of her career, no longer wanting to famous.
+Despite that, Bardot is still an icon today.

 The French Riviera has a magic about it, as if all those glittering parties and illicit nights have somehow soaked into the very air of the place.
 Soak up this storied, magnificent coastline —from Queen Victoria’s Menton to Grace Kelly’s Monaco, and from the Murphy’s Cap d’Antibes down to Bardot’s St Tropez— through Iconic Riviera’s guides.